ImprobableStudios/Agentic_System_for_AI/config/README.md

 ## Configuration Files

+- `models.conf` - Main model configuration file used by the setup script (default: identical to `models-4gb.conf`)
-- `models-mac.conf` - Model configuration for macOS/Apple Silicon platforms
+- `models-4gb.conf` - Lightweight model configuration for systems with limited VRAM (4GB or more)
-- `models-linux.conf` - Model configuration for Linux/NVIDIA GPU platforms
+- `models-96gb.conf` - Model configuration for systems with at least 96GB VRAM
-- `models-4gb.conf` - **Lightweight model configuration for systems with limited VRAM (4GB or less)**
+- `models-200gb.conf` - Model configuration for systems with at least 200GB VRAM
 - `litellm/config.yaml.template` - Template for LiteLLM configuration (processed during setup)

 ## Model Types